Officials meet to put elevated railway corridor on fast track

 The project has been delayed because of difference of opinion between the state government, the Planning Commission and the railways on the quantum of floor space index and relocation of utilities.

-will help speed up the execution of the bidding process.
+A senior railway official said, "This development augurs well for the project and will help speed up the execution of the bidding process.
 A joint inspection report is likely to be prepared within a fortnight, following which meetings will be held to iron out remaining differences."

-official said.
+"The team spent eight hours surveying the alignment and the eight land parcel where commercial exploitation of land is proposed," an official said.
 "Important projects like Metro were delayed because of divergent view points.
 This kind of teamwork can prevent cost escalations due to delays."

 CHURCHGATE-VIRAR ROUTE